New Zealand’s mighty river city

-Hamilton’s trump card is the majestic Waikato River.
-A grand sweep of water, waterways and verdant green is the city’s calling card.
+MIGHTY WAIKATO with Hamilton, one of New Zealand’s largest cities wrapped around the majestic flow of the Waikato river.
+Hamilton’s Waikato River is a grand sweep of water, waterways and verdant green.
+The Waikato is the city’s calling card.
 The temptation to slip outdoors and explore the fabulous river walks makes Hamilton a great destination.
 One minute at a cafe next weaving your way through the quiet of the Waikato River walks.
 Green spaces galore.

 Best time to visit

 For outdoors activities the best time of the year to visit is between late December to early March.
 Winter river fog makes for those misty atmospheric moments, layer up and enjoy the outdoors.

 In Hamilton, the summers are between 20°c to 28°c.
 Summers are comfortable.
 In winter the damp humidity and fog creates cloudy conditions.
 Always carry a waterproof layer and admire the verdant green pasture and gardens; the result of temperate climate.